 2. Nostell Priory

 The Palladian house at the heart of Nostell Priory is impressive enough to take your breath away.
 Inside, it houses a priceless collection of art and furniture, but it’s the setting that will really blow you away.
-The house is surrounded by more than 300 acres of gardens and parkland that are just waiting to be explored.
-The landscape is typical of Yorkshire, from the colourful Kitchen Gardens to the wildflower meadows, sprawling Lower Lake and the historic Obelisk Park, there’s so much to see here that you certainly won’t begrudge the half hour drive.
+The house is surrounded by more than 300 acres of parkland that is just waiting to be explored.
+The landscape is typical of Yorkshire, from the beautiful Joiner’s wood to the wildflower meadows, sprawling Lower Lake and the historic Obelisk Park, there’s so much to see here that you certainly won’t begrudge the half hour drive.

 3. Eccup Reservoir